DHTMLX/docs-diagram/docs/api/diagram_editor/editor/events/beforelinetitlemove_event.md

   - `event` - an event object
   - `lineId` - the id of a line
   - `titleId` - the id of a text element of a line
-  - `coords` - an object with the `x` and `y` coordinates of the text element position before movement
+  - `coords` - an object with the `x` and `y` coordinates of the text element position before movement, where:
+    - `x` - the horizontal position of the text element, moving from left to right
+    - `y` - the vertical position of the text element, moving from top to bottom

 ### Returns